iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 ---
 ## DID Resolution

-Using another Agent as a Resolver.
+TODO put down sources for all interactions into the document Using another Agent as a Resolver.

 Peer resolution consists of a simple request-response message exchange, where the Requester asks the Resolver to perform DID resolution and return the result.